 Another thought going round in my head was that I might just be whimping out because it’s boring and hard.
 I don’t really like doing repetitive exercise for the sake of it and could never be a gym type of person.
 I much prefer to either get outside and walk or incorporate exercise into my day.
 Things like mindful swimming or yoga please me.

 The other possibility was that I was a bit under the weather, perhaps fighting something off.
-In the past when this has happened it was just a drop down in my degree of un-wellness but now I wasn’t sure.
+In the past when this has happened it was just a drop down in my degree of un-wellness, but now I wasn’t sure.

-The upshot is that this week I feel better.
+The upshot is that I feel better.
 I went for one of my Walking Loch Creran walks on Monday, did yoga on Tuesday and yesterday I started the skiing exercises again.
 It was hell, sweat was involved, but I did them.